3 and 4 Year Olds

-- Body exploration with others—both children and adults—are common. (e.g., playing doctor with other children their age).
+- Body exploration with others—both children and adults—is common. (e.g., playing doctor with other children their age).

 Children can learn at an early age that there are private times to self-explore, such as the bathroom or bedroom.
 You can distract your child at other times and places that aren’t suitable.
 This teaches them early on about the concepts of ‘private’ and ‘public’.
 Use terms they will easily understand such as ‘being alone’ and ‘being with others’.

 - Know better what they’re feeling and can name their feelings through words.

 - Afraid of real things (e.g., the dark, animals and thunderstorms) and imaginary things (e.g., monsters and ghosts).

 - Exaggerates the truth.